-Confidentiality is about only sharing your information with people who need to know.
-CRASAC is a confidential service and you have a right to confidentiality.
-Wherever possible we will let you know if there is anything we can’t keep confidential.
+CRASAC is a confidential service and we will only share your information with people who need to know.
+You have a right to confidentiality and wherever possible we will let you know if there is anything we need to share.

 Do I have to tell you my name?

-If you choose to give us details about yourself when you contact us (such as your full name, address or phone number) then we would ONLY use this information if you or someone else is at risk of serious harm (see below).
+If you choose to give us personal details when you contact us (such as your full name, address or phone number) we will only use this information if you or someone else is at risk of serious harm.

 Will you have my phone number or email address?

-When you call the helpline we do not collect your phone number and we will only have the details you choose to give us over the phone.
+We do not collect your phone number when you call our helpline and will only have the details you choose to give us.

-When you email, you can set up an account specifically to contact us on and make up a name if you don’t want to give us your real name.
+You can set up an email account specifically to contact us on and do not have to give us your real name.

-When would you have to share what I tell you with others?
+When do you have to share what I tell you with others?

-We may have to share information in order to keep you or others safe.
-This would be:
+We may have to share information in order to keep you or others safe, specifically:

 Are there any other circumstances when you would have to share my information?